We don't list prices for a simple reason: we prefer to work with you to give you the best deal possible.

 you get the best deal possible.
 If you need an engine, please call us for a quote today!

-Please note that we handle Lincoln replacement used engines 14 years or newer (1995 and up).
+Please note that we handle Lincoln replacement used engines for vehicles 1995 and newer.
 This directory is not a complete list of engines we sell.
 It is expanding and for your benefit.
-If you need an engine in any make or model, 14 years or newer, please
+If you need an engine 1995 or newer please

 click here to fill our an engine request, or call us at 800-709-9233.

 ||Lincoln MKS Engine